 — NaomiOsaka大坂なおみ (@Naomi_Osaka_) March 19, 2018

 Indian Wells was Osaka’s first-ever title victory.
 Her second came six months later at the US Open.
-Sillah helped three different players triumph at the US Open: Osaka, Sloane Stephens and Serena Williams.
+Sillah worked with three different players who triumphed at the US Open: Osaka, Sloane Stephens and Serena Williams.

-He first met Williams in 2004 in San Jose, where he is from.
+He says he first met Williams in 2004 in San Jose, where he is from.
 He was there doing a speed camp with NFL players and she was there to watch her sister Venus compete in a tournament while she was recovering from knee surgery.
 Serena’s uncle started communicating with Sillah and eventually he joined her team.
-They worked together for nearly a decade.

 Sascha Bajin, who used to be Serena’s hitting partner, brought on Sillah to Team Stephens in 2016 when she was sidelined with a foot injury that led to surgery.
-Sillah was with her during her dream comeback that saw her win the 2017 US Open just two months after she returned from an 11-month hiatus.
+Stephens won the 2017 US Open just two months after she returned from an 11-month hiatus.

-He refuses to take credit for either player’s success and explains why he thinks things started clicking for Osaka at Indian Wells last year.
+He refuses to take credit for his players’ successes and explains why he thinks things started clicking for Osaka at Indian Wells last year.

 “She finally had a team around her at that point, like a full team.
 Which I think probably helped a lot.
 And when you have a full team, that usually builds confidence,” said Sillah.